cbortoluzzi/SIB-summer_school/data/README.md

 ## Data

-The =wgs_runs_biodiversity_summer_school.csv= file contains information about all species to be analysed during the Biodiversity Summer School.
+The **wgs_runs_biodiversity_summer_school.csv** file contains information about all species to be analysed during the Biodiversity Summer School.

 These species are:
 1. Anodonta anatina